classy-python/ccbv/README.markdown

    `requirements.txt` file;
 4. Update the project's code to run under the target version of Django, as necessary;
-5. Use `python manage.py populate_cbv.py` to introspect the running Django and populate the required objects in the database;
+5. Use `python manage.py populate_cbv` to introspect the running Django and populate the required objects in the database;
-6. Use `python manage.py fetch_docs_urls.py` to update the records in the database with the latest links to the Django documentation;
+6. Use `python manage.py fetch_docs_urls` to update the records in the database with the latest links to the Django documentation;
 7. Export the new Django version into a fixture with: `python manage.py cbv_dumpversion x.xx > cbv/fixtures/x.xx.json`;